 The statement of activities (income statement) is a summary of revenues from all sources and all expenses of the Foundation.
 The statement shows any surplus (deficit) of revenue over expenses.
-Generally accepted accounting principles (GAAP) require the audited financial statements to classify revenues and expenses as without donor restrictions or with donor restrictions.
+Generally Accepted Accounting Principles (GAAP) require the audited financial statements to classify revenues and expenses as without donor restrictions or with donor restrictions.

-Investment income (distributions) from the Trust was \$19.5 million in 2018.
+Investment income (distributions) from the Trust was \$20.2 million in 2019.
 Trust distributions remain the Foundation's main source of revenue.
-Activities in the financial markets for 2018 resulted in a 4.6% negative annual investment return for the Foundation, which did not beat the absolute return target benchmark of All Urban CPI + 5%.
+Activities in the financial markets for 2019 resulted in a 19.6% annual investment return for the Foundation, which beat the absolute return target benchmark of All Urban CPI + 5%.
 Below is a chart showing historical Trust investment income (distributions) to the Foundation.

-Net realized and unrealized investment losses for the Foundation equaled \$2.3 million and were negative 4% of total revenue.
-The beneficial interest in the Trust decreased \$33.4 million and were a negative 59% of total revenue.
-See below for a chart of the 2018 Foundation revenues by category.
+Net realized and unrealized investment gains for the Foundation equaled \$4.9 million and were 8% of total revenue.
+The beneficial interest in the Trust increased \$37.6 million and was 58% of total revenue.
+See below for a chart of the 2019 Foundation revenues by category.

-The Board of Trustees approved a net \$12.4 million in grants and scholarships in 2018.
-The Foundation's direct charitable activities totaled \$5.1 million, which includes the leadership and public policy & engagement programs.
-Administrative costs were \$2.4 million in 2018.
-See chart below for a breakdown of 2018 charitable expenses by activity.
+The Board of Trustees approved a net \$12.0 million in grants and scholarships in 2019.
+The Foundation's direct charitable activities totaled \$4.0 million, which includes the leadership and public policy and engagement programs.
+Administrative costs were \$4.0 million in 2019.
+See chart below for a breakdown of 2019 charitable expenses by activity.